 Jaime Rice Denning, MD

-Dr. Jaime Rice Denning is an Assistant Professor of Pediatric Orthopaedic Surgery at Cincinnati Children's Hospital Medical Center (CCHMC) within the UC Department of Orthopaedic Surgery where she also serves as the Division Safety Officer.
+Dr. Jaime Rice Denning is an Associate Professor of Pediatric Orthopaedic Surgery at Cincinnati Children's Hospital Medical Center (CCHMC) within the UC Department of Orthopaedic Surgery where she also serves as the Division Safety Officer and Inpatient Surgical Director.
 She is a board certified pediatric orthopaedic surgeon who specializes in pediatric orthopaedic fractures, trauma, and pediatric foot and ankle surgery including clubfoot.
 Dr. Denning is fellowship trained in pediatric orthopaedic surgery at Texas Scottish Rite Hospital and completed an AO traveling fellowship in pediatric orthopaedic trauma surgery in Bern, Switzerland.

 Rachel Y. Goldstein, MD, MPH